-Case No.: UNDT/NBI/2014/056

-Judgment No.: UNDT/2016/072
+Judgment No.: UNDT/2016/074

 Date: 13 June 2016

 Original: English

 Before: Judge Vinod Boolell

 Registry: Nairobi

 Registrar: Abena Kwakye-Berko

-CABLE
+OWENS

 v.

 SECRETARY-GENERAL OF THE UNITED NATIONS

 JUDGMENT ON LIABILITY AND RELIEF

-Counsel for Applicant:
+Counsel for the Applicant:

-Daniel Trup, OSLA Robbie Leighton, OSLA Counsel for Respondent:
+Daniel Trup, OSLA Robbie Leighton, OSLA Counsel for the Respondent:

-Steven Dietrich, ALS/OHRM Nicole Wynn, ALS/OHRM Introduction and Procedural History - 1.
+Steven Dietrich, ALS/OHRM Nicole Wynn, ALS/OHRM Judgment No.: UNDT/2016/074 Introduction and Procedural History 1.
 The Applicant holds a fixed-term appointment with the United Nations.
-He is currently an Infrastructure and Technology Centre Supervisor at the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
-He serves at the FS-5 level and is based in Entebbe, Uganda. - 2.
-On 2 July 2014, the Applicant filed an Application with the United Nations Dispute Tribunal in Nairobi challenging the decision denying him the lump-sum relocation grant for the shipment of his personal effects on being reassigned from Bunia in the Democratic Republic of the Congo to Entebbe, Uganda in 2013. - 3.
-The Respondent replied to the Application on 5 August 2014.
-The Applicant filed his comments in response to the Respondent's Reply on 11 August 2014. - 4.
-The Tribunal held a case management discussion in this matter on 18 February 2015 during the course of which the Tribunal urged the Parties to consider informal resolution of the dispute. - 5.
-On 20 March 2015, the Parties filed a motion seeking additional time for their ongoing informal settlement discussions.
-On 23 March 2015, the Tribunal issued Order No. 091 (NBI/2015) granting the motion. - 6.
-On 29 April 2015, the Parties jointly informed the Tribunal that the informal discussions had failed to resolve the dispute between them and requested that the matter proceed before the Tribunal. - 7.
-On 13 May 2015 the Tribunal issued Order No. 159 (NBI/2015) ordering the parties to, inter alia, jointly file a concise statement of facts and identify the legal issues arising from those facts for determination by the Tribunal and to notify the Tribunal if they wished to have this matter set down for an oral hearing.
-Judgment No.: UNDT/2016/072 8.
+He is currently an Information Technology Assistant at the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO).
+He serves at the FS-4 level and is based in Goma, Democratic Republic of the Congo (DRC).

+2. On 2 July 2014, the Applicant filed an Application with the United Nations Dispute Tribunal in Nairobi challenging the decision denying him the lump-sum relocation grant for the shipment of his personal effects on being reassigned from Kinshasa to Goma in 2014.

+3. The Respondent replied to the Application on 5 August 2014.
+The Applicant filed his comments in response to the Respondent's Reply on 11 August 2014.
+4. The Tribunal held a case management discussion in this matter on 18 February 2015 during the course of which the Tribunal urged the Parties to consider informal resolution of the dispute.

+5. On 20 March 2015, the Parties filed a motion seeking additional time for their ongoing informal settlement discussions.
+On 23 March 2015, the Tribunal issued Order No. 093 (NBI/2015) granting the motion.

+6. On 29 April 2015, the Parties jointly informed the Tribunal that the informal discussions had failed to resolve the dispute between them and requested that the matter proceed before the Tribunal.

+7. On 13 May 2015, the Tribunal issued Order No. 162 (NBI/2015) ordering the Parties to, inter alia, jointly file a concise statement of facts and identify the legal issues arising from those facts for determination by the Tribunal and to notify the Tribunal if they wished to have this matter set down for an oral hearing.
+Judgment No.: UNDT/2016/074 8.
 On the evening of 15 June 2015, the Parties filed a motion requesting that the deadline be extended up to Friday, 19 June 2015.

-9. On 17 June 2015, the Tribunal issued Order No. 197 (NBI/2015) granting the motion, and extended the deadline as requested by the Parties.
+9. On 17 June 2015, the Tribunal issued Order No. 199 (NBI/2015) granted the motion, and extended the deadline as requested by the Parties.